Timeline

 }

-You can update a timeline column using the change_multiple_column_values mutation and passing a JSON string in the column_values argument.
-Simple string updates are not supported.
+You can update a timeline column using change_multiple_column_values by passing a JSON object.

 mutation {